m00lecule/lsc-k8s-scaling/README.md

 endpoint = "unix:///var/run/docker.sock"
 ```

-## verify if metrics are sunk into InfluxDb
+## Verify if metrics are sunk into InfluxDb

-from inside of InfluxDb container find if the **telegraf** database has been created
+From inside of InfluxDb container find if the **telegraf** database has been created:

 ```console
 $ influx